ImperialCollegeLondon/guikit/_sources/index.rst.txt

 `Glade <https://glade.gnome.org>`__ or `Matlab’s App Designer <https://www.mathworks.com/products/matlab/app-designer.html>`__.
 All of those are excellent tools… just a different kind of tools.
-``pyguitemp`` will save you some valuable time when creating a GUI, but it is still a low level library.
+``guikit`` will save you some valuable time when creating a GUI, but it is still a low level library.

 Why ``wxPython`` as GUI framework